orijtech/sourcegraph/doc/dev/background-information/insights/frontend.md

 2. With `useDashboard` hook ([source link](../../../../client/web/src/insights/hooks/use-dashboards/use-dashboards.ts)) we select/extract all
 reachable dashboards from all settings cascade levels.
-3. Then we map the dashboard id from the URL and all dashboard configs, extract information about dashboard insights id (`insightIds` property)
+3. Then we map the dashboard id from the URL and all dashboard configs, extract information about dashboard like insights ids (`insightIds` property)
-4. Pass insightsId information to component for rendering insights (in case of the dashboard page this component is `SmartInsightsViewGrid.tsx` [source](../../../../client/web/src/insights/components/insights-view-grid/SmartInsightsViewGrid.tsx))
+4. Pass `insightsId` information to component for rendering insights (in case of the dashboard page this component is `SmartInsightsViewGrid.tsx` [source](../../../../client/web/src/insights/components/insights-view-grid/SmartInsightsViewGrid.tsx))
 5. `SmartInsightsViewGrid.tsx` component will iterate over all `insightIds` get insight configuration from setting cascade by `useInsight()` [source](../../../../client/web/src/insights/hooks/use-insight/use-insight.ts) hook and pick the right component